royaurko/clustering/Readme.md

 This is a (naive) Python implementation of a simple thresholding algorithm for clustering under a pairwise similarity measure.
-The algorithm was designed and analyzed by Aurko Roy, Sadra Yazdanbod and Daniel Zink and shown to recover the **target** clustering if the similarity function satisfies the following stability property
+The algorithm was designed and analyzed by Aurko Roy, Sadra Yazdanbod and Daniel Zink and shown to recover the **target** clustering if the similarity function *k* satisfies the following stability property

 ```